 WHAT IS A GREASE TRAP?

+Because grease is 10-15% less dense than water, fats, oils and grease (FOG) float on top.
 When kitchen wastewater enters a grease interceptor, the grease rises to the top of the liquid level.
-This is possible through a system of baffles.
-(What is a baffle?
-It is a plastic wall inside a grease interceptor tank to slow down and often control the flow of water.)
-Since FOG floats on top of water, the captured grease fills the trap from the top down.
-Grease-free water exits through piping at the bottom of the trap into the following plumbing.
+This is possible through a system of baffles, plastic walls inside a grease interceptor tank to slow down and often control the flow of water.
+Captured grease fills the trap from the top down, while grease-free water exits through piping at the bottom of the trap into the following plumbing.

-Look into any grease trap and you should see a mat of grease.
+When you look into any grease trap, you should see a mat of grease.
 When this mat of grease gets deep enough, the trap must be emptied - usually by a pump truck.

 Sewer collection systems take waste water to a treatment plant, but there are some things they’re not designed to handle.
 One of those is grease.

 Grease, especially from animal fats (think bacon grease), cools and solidifies at normal temperatures in pipes.
-That cooling, as well as other chemical reactions in sewer lines, causes blockages in the pipes.
-These blockages can cause backups then overflows called sanitary sewer overflows (SSOs).
-Sewage overflows are a significant public health risk and require specialized equipment, time, and manpower to clear.
+That cooling, as well as other chemical reactions in sewer lines, causes blockages that lead to backups and sanitary sewer overflows (SSOs).
+Sewage overflows are a significant public health risk and require specialized equipment, time and manpower to clear.

-In some situations, a grease interceptor can save the food service establishment money as well.
-Any location with long internal plumbing, such as a mall, hospital, or restaurant inside of a large building, runs the risk of blockages in the internal pipes.
-Those blockages could lead to backups, fines, and even downtime while internal plumbing is repaired.
+In some situations, a grease interceptor can save the food service establishment money.
+Any location with long internal plumbing, such as a mall, hospital, or restaurant inside a large building, runs the risk of blockages in the internal pipes.
+Those blockages could lead to backups, fines and even downtime while internal plumbing is repaired.

 Grease traps need to be regularly cleaned out.
-If not, it will begin to leak grease into the sewer system, where it can cause blockages and sewage backups.
+If not, they will leak grease into the sewer system and cause blockages and sewage backups.
 This can result in fines, down-time, and bag publicity.

 Small Passive Hydromechanical Grease Interceptors (HGI)